Syntol Supports Digestive Function and a Positive Mood

 The body uses an essential amino acid called tryptophan to produce serotonin, but reduced probiotic activity in the gut is linked to decreased tryptophan production .
 Accordingly, probiotic supplementation increases tryptophan levels, which in turn heightens serotonin production [5, 7].
 The subsequent increase in serotonin helps target depressive symptoms, while improving mood, emotion regulation, and stress response .
 Therefore, these healthy bacteria promote a better mood by enhancing the levels of a brain chemical (serotonin) that is linked to reduced anxiety, stress, and depression [8, 9].

 Syntol was specifically formulated with eight different types of probiotics that support a healthy intestinal environment, targeting both brain function and digestive activity.
 This scientifically-supported supplement also contains a prebiotic fiber that nourishes good bacteria (probiotics) and promotes their growth .
 Digestive enzymes have been added to the formula as well.
 The carefully chosen digestive enzymes ensure that food is thoroughly digested.
-This is important because undigested food particles can lead to intestinal inflammation as well as damage along the lining of the gut.
-In other words, digestive enzymes work in conjunction with probiotics to ensure that nutrients are properly absorbed and transported throughout the body, including the brain.
+Digestive enzymes work in conjunction with probiotics to ensure that nutrients are properly absorbed and transported throughout the body, including the brain.
 This is turn enhances mental health, digestion, and overall quality of life.

 Overall, Syntol provides the body with probiotics that have the ability to support digestion along with cognitive performance by disrupting the overgrowth of harmful invaders and protecting the intestinal lining .